Text Size

 Sandwell Academy is committed to continuously improving the service we provide to students, parents and the wider community.
 We have quality assurance systems in place for gathering information and monitoring progress in relation to customer care.

 We always welcome communication from parents to help us raise the quality of services available.
 A list of personnel to contact is given on the following page.
-Communication which does not fall into one of these categories should initially be addressed to Mrs C Treverton-Jones, the Head's PA.
+Communication which does not fall into one of these categories should initially be addressed to the Head’s PA.

 Points of Contact